World War II reparations: The Netherlands

 Immediately after the end of the war, the Netherlands demanded 25 billion Guilders as compensation for among other things the Dutch winter famine of 1944–1945.
 But shortly later pursued a policy of radical redrawing of the longstanding Dutch-German border and the transfer of a large part of German territory to the Dutch as reparations.
 In its most ambitious form, this plan included the annexation of the cities and surroundings of Cologne, Aachen, Münster and Osnabrück.
 Subsequently, the Dutch government seized and annexed 69 km2 of border territory from Allied occupied Germany in 1949, almost all of which was returned to West Germany in 1963 in exchange for 280 million Deutschmarks paid by the Federal German government to the Dutch.

 Yugoslavia

-The Socialist Federal Republic of Yugoslavia received a value of US$36 billion, in industrial equipment from the dismantled German factories.
-West Germany also paid 8 million German marks as reparations for forced human experimentation on Yugoslav citizens.
+In accordance with the Paris Agreement (24th January 1946), the Federal Republic of Germany should pay the Socialist Federal Republic of Yugoslavia $36 billion as compensation for war damage.
+Of this amount, Yugoslavia received $36 million, in the form of machinery and transport equipment from the dismantled German factories.
+West Germany also paid 8 million German marks as reparations for forced human experimentation on Yugoslav citizens, and 26 million German marks as compensation from social insurance demands for workers, who were used as forced labour in Germany during the Second World War.